 The other issue is finding a job.
 I was a SSgt in the USAF (E-5) when I separated from active duty, and I would only consider joining the Air National Guard or Air Force Reserves, so I wouldn’t have to worry about losing any rank.
 However, I would prefer not to go back into my old job, so I would need to find a unit nearby that has a job I would be qualified to do, and one that will have an opening for a part-time position and allow me to cross-train into the career field (some Guard and Reserve billets are for full-time positions, or are only available to prior-service members with previous experience in that career field).

 What’s next?
 At this point, I am still in research mode.
 I recently contacted an ANG recruiter at a nearby base for more information and I forwarded him my DD-214 and my VA disability letter.
 He is in the process of setting up an appointment with a nearby MEPS station where I can go through the physical process to determine whether or not I will be cleared to serve.

 From there we will look at available jobs and see if there is a good match.
 If there isn’t a match at that base, then I will extend my search and look at jobs at other nearby bases.
-There are three Air National Guard bases within a 2.5 hour drive from my home, and an ANG and Air Force Reserve station about 4.5 hours from my home.
-Between those bases, I should have options if I am qualified to serve again.
+There are four Air National Guard bases within a three-hour drive from my home, and an ANG and Air Force Reserve station about 4.5 hours from my home.
+Among those bases, I should have options if I am qualified to serve again.